tidymodels/yardstick/tests/testthat/_snaps/template.md

         data = lung_surv, truth = .pred_time, .pred)
     Condition
       Error:
-      ! `truth` should be a Surv object, not a a double vector.
+      ! `truth` should be a Surv object, not a double vector.

 ---